JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 Other tangentially related stuff includes ancestral state reconstruction, etc.

-Credit @KyleTDavid for script framework (ask how to properly credit)

 **updated herpestidae stuff.Rmd** - Original (and most complete) script for this project, analyses of species in family Herpestidae with variant sex chromosome systems, plus data visualizations

 **batproject.Rmd** - Under construction, analyses of species in family Phyllostomidae with variant sex chromosome system